fehmi/simply.js/docs/framer.md

 <img src="docs/images/mount-component.jpg">

-Then you can mount it in your Simply.js component with this code.
+You can then mount it in your Simply.js component using this code:

 ```html
 <html>